bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 "Yes!
 I checked out her stand at the market after I heard you talking about her.
 You are *so* good at coming up with interesting ways to appreciate everybody, even the small folks."

-Kathy then sighhed.
+Kathy then sighed.
 Since the conversation had started, they had moved to an empty table towards the side of the room.
 Brian did not remember moving, but did appreciate it when he noticed the air around him felt less constricting, and he stand straight and tall without bumping into any other people.
 "I came to camelot in order to be the Town Crier.
 I got laughed out of my village for daring to tell news to the village, when there were men perfectly happy to do the job.
 Somehow it  felt even worse when they 'allowed' me to strum my lute, but then removed me from the stage should I dare improvise, or worse&mdash; say something with my mouth."

 Brian stood for a moment, unsure why she was confiding in him.
 He always wished he could pair his routine with music.
 He jsut could never carry a tune, and had concept of how to play an instrument.
 Brian sensed a bit of melancholy in her tone, as she absently fidgeted with a strap to her string instrument.
 Brian then noticed a little stamp in the shape of an iris on the flap she was fiddling with.